Ratapay/ratapayphp/README.md

 where the first part is the nominator and the second part is the unit in either day (D), month (M), or Year (Y)

 for example a 7 day period would be 7D

+To see the list of available Payment System ID (paysys_id) send a GET request to https://api.ratapay.co.id/v2/gateway/list for production or https://dev.ratapay.co.id/v2/gateway/list for sandbox

 __Method__